 NOTE: For inter-band carrier aggregation with uplink assigned to two NR bands the requirements in Table 6.5A.3.2.3-1 could be verified by measuring spurious emissions at the specific frequencies where second and third order intermodulation products generated by the two transmitted carriers can occur; in that case, the requirements for remaining applicable frequencies in Table 6.5A.3.2.3-1 would be considered to be verified by the measurements verifying the one uplink inter-band CA UE to UE co-existence requirements.

+In addition, unless otherwise stated, the requirements for additional spurious emissions in clauses 6.5.3.3 apply when one of the NR bands in a combination is subject to an additional spurious emission requirement and the other NR band shall also protect the same band or range as specified in Table 6.5.3.2-1, with the indication of the relevant network signalling(NS) in the former band.

 Table 6.5A.3.2.3-1: Requirements for uplink inter-band carrier aggregation (two bands)